 More improbable: There's a scene with Baofu flipping coins at a guy with two machine guns, and HE gets the better of him.

-Wearing a Flag on Your Head: Chiropractor Tomi got his medical degree in the states and returned a hardcore Americophile.
-It's probably not humanly possible to be wearing more USA apparel than Dr. T. is.
+Wearing a Flag on Your Head: Chiropractor Tomi got his medical degree in the states and returned with a passion for all things U.S.A.
+It's not even humanly possible to be wearing more flag apparel than Dr. T. is.

 Wham Level: Mt.
 Iwato in both games, which offers a lot of plot twists.